Battle of Mosul (2016–2017): January 2017: Capturing east Mosul

 On 9 January, the CTS captured the Baladiyat district on the eastern front, while the Federal Police and Iraqi Army captured the Domiz and Palestine districts on the southeastern front.
 ISIL was still in control of the city's water stations, and was reported to have cut the water supply to more than 30 districts that had been captured by Iraqi forces.
 Meanwhile, the ISOF surrounded the University of Mosul.
 On 10 January, CTS forces captured the Sukkar and al-Dhubbat districts, while advancing in the Siddeeq and al-Maliyah districts.
 Several governmental offices, including the communication complex, provincial electricity department, and a security headquarters were also captured by the CTS.
 In response to the advances, ISIL blew up two bridges to prevent Iraqi forces from attacking western Mosul.
 On the southeastern front, the Federal Police and Iraqi Army pushed further into al-Salam, Palestine, Sumer, Yarimja and Sahiron districts, while on the northern front, the Iraqi Army advanced further into al-Hadbaa while capturing northern part of Sabaa Nisaan.
-On 12 January, the CTS captured the 7th Nissan and Sadeeq districts, successfully linking up with Iraqi Army forced advancing in the Hadbaa district.
+On 12 January, the CTS captured the 7th Nissan and Sadeeq districts, successfully linking up with Iraqi Army forces advancing in the Hadbaa district.
 CTS Spokesman al-Numan stated that Iraqi forces were now in control of about 85% of eastern Mosul.
 Around the same time, the Rapid Response Division advanced in the Sumer and Sahiroun districts, capturing those districts later in the day.
 Iraqi forces also captured the al-Salam district.
 Meanwhile, the PMU captured 3 villages near Tel Abta.